niketbhatt2002/BizRipple/README.md

 ## 🚀 Overview

 Policies have consequences — BizRipple captures them.
-Whether it's a minimum wage hike or zoning law revision, this tool helps model how such changes reverberate across industries like:
+Whether it's a minimum wage hike or zoning law revision, this tool helps model how such changes reverberate across industries like

 - Restaurants 🍽️
 - Retail 🛍️